esbenp/pdf-bot/README.md

     // The token used to validate requests to your API.
 Not required, but 100% recommended.
     token: 'api-token'
   },
+  db: LowDB(), // see other drivers under Database
   // html-pdf-chrome
   generator: {
     // Triggers that specify when the PDF should be generated